-Typically, to determine the presence of N-terminal Gln or PyroGlu, antibody variants are separated by, for example, cation exchange chromatography(SXC) and collected into separate fractions, which are concentrated and analyzed by LC-MS. LC-MS measurement of the molecular weights of antibody light chain, heavy chain, and various proteolytic fragments can be used to demonstrate the presence/absence of PyroGlu by database searching.
-The identities of the N-terminal amino acid can ultimately be determined by LC-MS peptide mapping.
-Creative Proteomics have modified the protocols from reputable journals, and provide robust LC-MS based analytical service.
+Typically, to confirm the presence of N-terminal Gln or PyroGlu, antibody variants are separated by, for instance, cation exchange chromatography and collected into separate fractions, which are concentrated and analyzed by LC-MS. The molecular weights of antibody light chain, heavy chain and various proteolytic fragments which measured by LC-MS can be used to testify the presence or absence of PyroGlu by database searching.
+Subsequently, the identities of the N-terminal amino acid can ultimately be determined by LC-MS peptide mapping.

 In addition, ESI Q-TOF mass spectrometry can directly determine the cyclized N-terminal glutamine and our tech support can help you to make it with this method.